-KUALA LUMPUR: Three decades ago, when Lily (not her real name) boarded a United Kingdom-bound flight to further her studies, she never thought she was saying goodbye to Malaysia as her home forever.
+KUALA LUMPUR, June 7 (Bernama) - Three decades ago, when Lily (not her real name) boarded the UK-bound flight to further her studies, she never thought she was saying goodbye to Malaysia as her home forever.

 At first, she had plans on returning home once she graduated.
 But there was always a goal she wanted to achieve, a professional qualification she wanted to get.
-But having gained recognition as an expert in her field, any hopes she had of returning were dashed.
+But having gained recognition as an expert in her field, any hopes she had of returning, were dashed.

-Now, she calls the UK her home, where she works in the medical sector, and Malaysia the country she visits almost every year to see her mother and siblings.
+Now, she calls the United Kingdom (UK) her home, where she works in the medical sector, and Malaysia the country she visits almost every year to see her mother and siblings.

-"It wasn't my intention to stay in the UK forever and never to return home.
+"It wasn't my intention to stay in UK forever and never to return home.
 It was more of achieving my goals for my medical practice and then return.
-But life happens," she told Bernama via Zoom recently.
+But life happens," she told Bernama via Zoom.

-Lily is one of the 1.86 million Malaysian women living overseas, according to the latest figures from the United Nations.

-While the figure may not seem overly high, it is roughly equivalent to 12% of Malaysia's total female population of 15.6 million.
+Lily is one of the 1.86 million Malaysian women living overseas, according to the latest figures by the United Nations.
+While the figure may not seem overly high, it is roughly equivalent to 12 per cent of Malaysia's total female population of 15.6 million.

-This figure makes Malaysia the country with the second highest regional rate of women migrating out with 57%, second only to Thailand and above the global average of 48%.
+This figure makes Malaysia the country with the second highest regional rate of women migrating out with 57 per cent, second only to Thailand and is above the global average of 48 per cent.